 Causes of Thunderstorm Phobia

 There is no way to know for certain what causes a dog to become afraid of thunderstorms.
 However, based on what we do know about dogs, we can speculate.
 There are probably multiple reasons for thunderstorm phobia, and the reasons vary from dog to dog.
 The most obvious reason is due to the loud noise of the thunder.
 Many dogs suffer from noise phobia, and the thunder is just one of several frightening noises (others include fireworks, gunshots, etc).
 However, the cause of fear may not be limited to noise.
 Changes in barometric pressure and humidity can affect your dog's senses and possibly even cause discomfort in the ears.
 Arthritic dogs or those with orthopedic disorders may experience more pain than usual as they are more sensitive to weather fluctuations.
 Another possible reason for thunderstorm phobia is association with a traumatic experience.
 You may not know what happened, but it is possible that something very stressful or frightening occurred in your dog's past during a thunderstorm.
 Finally, genetic make-up may be a contributing factor to fear of thunderstorms, or even the sole cause.

 Thunderstorm Phobia Signs

 Preventing and Treating Thunderstorm Phobia

 There are ways you can comfort your dog during thunderstorms (or other sources of fear and anxiety).
 One thing you can try is to provide a comfortable hiding place in the quietest part of your home.
-A crate with a soft bed inside and covered with a sheet might make your dog feel safer.
+A crate with a soft bed inside and covered with a heavy blanket might make your dog feel safer.
 Try playing music or white noise to drown out the noise.
 Consider trying a CD like Through a Dog's Ear.
 In addition, using Dog Appeasing Pheromone (DAP) in the "safe place" might also help.
-Some dogs benefit from a type of wrap, like the Thundershirt that is believed to provide some comfort during times of anxiety, stress, and fear.
+Some dogs benefit from a type of wrap, like the Thundershirt that is believed to provide some comfort during times of anxiety, stress, and fear because it releases endorphins.